 - The date the link between Roundup and cancer became widely known, and all potential plaintiffs should have known about it

 As you can see, figuring out the deadline that might apply in this type of case is not always clear.
-This is why we recommend calling us as soon as possible once you learn about the Roundup weed killer lawsuits.
+This is why we recommend calling a Roundup weed killer cancer lawsuit lawyer as soon as possible once you learn about the Roundup weed killer lawsuits.

 In addition, there is one other possibility in your case, and that is that the courts often toll the statute of limitations while a mass tort is pending.
 Since there is active multidistrict litigation against Roundup manufacturer Monsanto and parent company Bayer AG, this could apply based on the 1974 ruling in American Pipe & Construction Co. v.
 Utah, 414 U.S. 538, 554.